tomgidden/node-red-contrib-initialstate/README.md

 # node-red-contrib-initialstate

-This [https://nodered.org/](Node-RED) node may be used for passing data points to [https://initialstate.com](Initial State) for graphing and analysis.
+This [Node-RED](https://nodered.org/) node may be used for passing data points to [Initial State](https://initialstate.com) for graphing and analysis.

 The node pushes an event to an Initial State bucket.